bentoml/BentoML/docs/source/guides/server.rst

         return {'input_received': input_json, 'foo': 'bar'}

-As you can see, you can use flask annotations just as you would if you were building a standalone flask app.
-In order to ensure the correct coupling, the ``svc.mount_wsgi_app(flask_app)`` must be invoked.
+As you can see, you can use flask annotations as if you were building a standalone flask app.
+To ensure correct coupling, ``svc.mount_wsgi_app(flask_app)`` must be invoked.

 Bundle ASGI app (e.g. FastAPI)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^